fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
 You can start with the code from the model answers.
 The model answers for part 1 can be found by going to the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen), click on <i>my submissions</i> at the top, and in the row corresponding to part 1 under the <i>solutions</i> column click on <i>show</i>.
 To see the solution to the <i>course info</i> exercise, click on _index.js_ under <i>kurssitiedot</i> ("kurssitiedot" means "course info").

-**Note that if you copy a project from one place to another, you might have to destroy the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**
+**Note that if you copy a project from one place to another, you might have to delete the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**
-It might not be good to copy a project or to put the  <i>node\_modules</i> directory into the version control per se.
+Generally, it's not recommeneded that you copy a project's whole contents and/or add the <i>node\_modules</i> directory to the version control system.

 Let's change the <i>App</i> component like so: